sensordeck/atlas-docs/docs/index.md

 Common integration challenges include:

-• timestamp drift between sensors
+• Timestamp drift between sensors
-• unstable perception pipelines
+• Unstable perception pipelines
-• repeated development of sensor interface boards
+• Repeated development of sensor interface boards
-• complex wiring harnesses between sensors and compute platforms
+• Complex wiring harnesses between sensors and compute platforms
-• difficult debugging of asynchronous sensor systems
+• Difficult debugging of asynchronous sensor systems

 These issues often emerge only after multiple sensors are integrated, making them time-consuming to diagnose.

-Atlas replaces this fragmented integration work with a **deterministic sensor backbone and timing authority**.
+Atlas replaces this fragmented integration work with a **Deterministic Sensor Infrastructure and Timing Authority**.

 Many robotics teams begin by deploying Atlas on a **single evaluation robot** to validate the synchronization pipeline.